rockettheme/docs/Docs/wordpress/themes/metropolis/demo.md

 It would be a good idea for organization to name this layout override something like **Front Page** as it would be used only for the front page of your site.

-#### Gizmos
-Under the **Gizmos** tab for your Front Page settings, you'll want to select **Page Suffix** and enable it.
-The class field will have `jun13` which tells WordPress to utilize the custom styling created for the demo front page.

-#### Advanced
-We do not display any pages or posts on the front page of our demo, except through RokSprocket widgets.
-Because of this, we'll need to cancel out the main content area while preserving our sidebar positions.
-To do this, you'll want to select the **Display Content** field and turn this off.

 #### Assignments
 The next step you'll need to take in creating your Theme Settings override is to assign the Front Page override to the site's home page.
 Under the **Template Page Types** list, you'll want to select both **Home Page** and **Front Page**.